Tips & Tricks

 - A digital kitchen scale.
 Prefer one that has a 0.1g precision, those are also typically updating faster, without undue delays of one or more seconds.

-- Consider to also get a jeweller's scale (0.01g precision) for very small ingredient amounts, where a normal kitchen scale will fail you.
+- Consider also getting a jeweller's scale (0.01g precision) for very small ingredient amounts, where a normal kitchen scale will fail you.
 They are cheap, in the 15–30€ range, and so small they're easily tucked away in a utensil drawer.

 And look out for alternatives for ingredients you don't have — they are given on the same line as the ingredient they replace, or mentioned in the introduction above the ingredient list.